 About the Data Protection Act

-The Data Protection Act (DPA) places obligations on us as the data controller while giving rights to you as the data subject.
+The Data Protection Act (DPA) places obligations on the council, as a data controller, while giving rights to you as the data subject.
 It imposes stringent requirements that any organisation holding personal information must comply with.
-The legislation states that all processing undertaken must be:
+The Act also requires the council to respect the principles of fair processing when handling your personal information and that all processing undertaken must be:

 - fair and lawful; and